Learning to synthesise the ageing brain without longitudinal data: Introduction

 \section{Introduction}

-The ability to predict the future state of an individual can offer preventive and prognostic clinical guidance~\citep{zhang2016consistent}.
-However, to develop such predictive models, it requires an understanding of the underlying mechanisms and a separation of the factors that influence future state.
-Posing questions such as `How would X be in 20 years, if Z is present?', offers valuable insights in our understanding, and we can use machine learning tools, namely multivariate auto-regressive models, to help us answer these questions.
+The ability to predict the future state of an individual can be of great benefit for longitudinal studies~\citep{ziegler2012models}.
+However, such learned phenomenological predictive models need to capture anatomical and physiological changes due to ageing and separate the factors that influence future state.
 Recently, deep generative models have been used to simulate and predict future degeneration of a human brain using existing scans~\citep{ravi2019degenerative,rachmadi2019predicting,rachmadi2020automatic}.
 However, current methods require considerable amount of longitudinal data to sufficiently approximate an auto-regressive model.
 Here, we propose a new conditional adversarial training procedure that does \textit{not} require longitudinal data to train.
 Our approach (shown in Fig.~\ref{fig: simple illustration}) synthesises images of aged brains for a desired age and health state.

 Brain ageing, accompanied by a series of functional and physiological changes, has been intensively investigated~\citep{zecca2004iron,mattson2018hallmarks}.
 However, the underlying mechanism has not been completely revealed~\citep{lopez2013hallmarks,cole2019brain}.
-Prior studies have shown that a brain's chronic changes are related to different factors, e.g., the biological age~\citep{fjell2010structural}, degenerative diseases such as Alzheimer's Disease (AD)~\citep{jack1998rate}, binge drinking~\citep{coleman2014adolescent}, and even education~\citep{taubert2010dynamic}.
+Prior studies have shown that a brain's chronic changes are related to different factors, e.g.\ the biological age~\citep{fjell2010structural}, degenerative diseases such as Alzheimer's Disease (AD)~\citep{jack1998rate}, binge drinking~\citep{coleman2014adolescent}, and even education~\citep{taubert2010dynamic}.
 Accurate simulation of this process has great value for both neuroscience research and clinical applications to identify age-related pathologies \citep{cole2019brain,fjell2010structural}.